amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 This design can be expressed using a Linear Model data strategy as follow:

-??? example "Configuration: _Data Strategy_"
+??? datastrategy "Configuration: _Data Strategy_"
     ```json
     {
       ...